Catheter: Ancient inventors

 Ancient Chinese used onion stalks, the Romans, Hindus, and Greeks used tubes of wood or precious metals.

-The ancient Syrians created catheters from reeds.
+The ancient Egyptians created catheters from reeds.

 Modern

 The earliest invention of the flexible catheter was during the 18th century.
 Extending his inventiveness to his family's medical problems, Benjamin Franklin invented the flexible catheter in 1752 when his brother John suffered from bladder stones.
 Franklin's catheter was made of metal with segments hinged together with a wire enclosed to provide rigidity during insertion.

 According to a footnote in his letter in Volume 4 of the Papers of Benjamin Franklin (1959), Franklin credits Francesco Roncelli-Pardino from 1720 as the inventor of a flexible catheter.
 In fact, Franklin claims the flexible catheter may have been designed even earlier.

 An early modern application of the catheter was employed by Claude Bernard for the purpose of cardiac catheterization in 1844.
 The procedure involved entering a horse's ventricles via the jugular vein and carotid artery.

-This appears to be an earlier and modern application of the catheter because this catheter approach technique is still performed by neurosurgeons, cardiologists, and cardiothoracic surgeons.
+In 1929, Werner Forssman first performed central venous catheterization, work which led to the development of cardiac catherization as a treatment, for which he, André F. Cournand and Dickinson W. Richards would win the Nobel Prize for Medicine in 1959.
+Central venous catheterization allows for continuous administration of medications, fluids and blood products to a large vein, particularly in critically ill patients.
+Cardiac catheterization is the insertion of a catheter into one of the chambers of the heart, which is used for imaging, diagnosis, and the placement of devices such as stents.

 David S. Sheridan invented the modern disposable catheter in the 1940s.
 Prior to this, some reusable catheters consisted of braided cotton tubes, which were varnished, heat-treated and polished.
 As these were primarily produced in France, the advent of World War II threatened the supply chain.

-In 1959, Teschan first described central venous catheter as means of blood vessel access for haemodialysis.
+Sheridan was dubbed the "Catheter King" by Forbes magazine in 1988.
+He also invented the modern "disposable" plastic endotracheal tube now used routinely in surgery.

 Other reusable catheters consisted of red rubber tubes.
 Although sterilized prior to reuse, they still posed a high risk of infection and often led to the spread of disease.

-In 1982, Quinton together with Dr Sakharam Mahurkar, a nephrologist at County Cook Hospital in Chicago, developed dual-lumen catheter which became the standard for haemodialysis and apheresis.

-Sheridan was dubbed the "Catheter King" by Forbes magazine in 1988.
-He also invented the modern "disposable" plastic endotracheal tube now used routinely in surgery.
+To prevent clotting, catheters that are not in use may be filled with catheter lock solution.

 Materials

 Urinary catheters

 A range of polymers are used for the construction of catheters, including silicone rubber, nylon, polyurethane, polyethylene terephthalate (PET), latex, and thermoplastic elastomers.
-Silicone is one of the most common implantable choice because it is inert and unreactive to body fluids and a range of medical fluids with which it might come into contact.
+Silicone is one of the most common implantable choices because it is inert and unreactive to body fluids and a range of medical fluids with which it might come into contact.
 On the other hand, the polymer is weak mechanically, and a number of serious fractures have occurred in catheters.
 For example, silicone is used in Foley catheters where fractures have been reported, often requiring surgery to remove the tip left in the bladder.

-There are many different types of catheters for bladder problems.
-A typical modern intermittent catheter is made from polyurethane and comes in different lengths and sizes for men, women and children.

-Some catheters are packed in a sterile saline solution.